 According to the “Ejidos” filmmakers, it’s been estimated that 70 percent of the wood on the market in Mexico is illegal.
 Luis Mario Moreno Ojeda of Ejido Cruz de Ocote says in the “Ejidos” film that the illegal timber trade impacts these communities by driving prices for legal wood down.
 “There are people who sell illegal timber and it affects the market because illegal wood is consequently cheaper,” he says.

-A recent report by the UK-based Environmental Investigation Agency found that Mexico is one of the main destinations for illegally harvested wood from the Amazonian forests of Peru, together with the United States, China, and more than a dozen other countries.
+A recent report by the Washington, D.C.-based Environmental Investigation Agency found that Mexico is one of the main destinations for illegally harvested wood from the Amazonian forests of Peru, together with the United States, China, and more than a dozen other countries.
 But whereas the U.S. has taken steps to crack down on this trade in illegal timber exports through both federal law and its trade agreements with Peru, Mexico has yet to respond to the issue in a meaningful way, according to Lisa Handy, director of EIA’s forest campaigns.

 “China and Mexico are fueling illegal logging and conflict in the Peruvian Amazon by turning a blind eye to their illegal imports,” Handy said in a statement.